j2labs/brubeck/README.md

 Auth and templates are good examples of how to extend your `MessageHandler` instances.

 ## Auth

 Authentication can be provided by decorating functions, similar to Tornado.
 The `@web_authenticated` decorator expects the handler to have a `current_user` property that returns either an authenticated `User` model or None.
 The `UserHandlingMixin` provides the functionality for authenticating a user and creating that `current_user` property.

+By using the decorator, you trigger a call provided by the mixin.
+Nice and simple!

 The work that's required will depend on how you build your system.
 The authentication framework uses a DictShield Document to create the `User` model, so you can implement the database query however you see fit.
 You still get the authentication framework you need.